ralfspoeth/json/README.md

 # Query API

-The package `query` provides simple utilities for querying data based on some root element.
+The package `query` provides two classes which help querying the data in a `JsonValue` especially when the structure is more complicated.

-## The `Path` Utility
+## `Path`s

 The `Path` class is inspired by [XPath](https://www.w3.org/TR/xpath/) but doesn't provide support for the navigation to parent nodes -- and is therefore